Jonathan Feelemyer, PhD, MS, MPhil

 Jonathan Feelemyer is a project director at the NYU School of Global Public Health.
 His research interests include HIV, hepatitis C, sexually transmitted diseases, injection drug use, and harm reduction for at risk populations.
 His research is focused on international settings specifically in Southeast Asia and Eastern Europe.
 He has published numerous publications in academic journals and has presented his work at national and international conferences.
 He has collaborated with researchers from New York University, Columbia University, the Centers for Disease Control and Prevention, and researchers in Estonia, Vietnam, Russia, France, and other countries.
 He has worked collaboratively on numerous meta-analysis and systematic review studies, synthesizing research from multiple countries and time periods examining different research topics related to HIV and HCV.
 He currently works with Dr. Don Des Jarlais on research projects addressing harm reduction, combined prevention, and reductions in HIV and HCV among different at risk populations, with special focus on high prevalence settings worldwide.
 Projects

 Principal Investigator, Comparison of Stigmatization of Monkeypox, Injecting Drug Use, HIV/AIDS, and COVID-19.
-Active
+Completed

 Publications